 The best way to enjoy this beautiful and the bustling city of Merida is by walking.
 You’ll also find the grid pattern which makes it easy-to-navigate.
 The buses can cost you around MXN 7, but the public transport system is not a very reliable option until you know the city well.
 The standard rate of a taxi ride is MXN 20, but after which it will cost you MXN 25 per mile.

-You can also rent a car for MXN 100 per day.
-However, cars are prohibited during the weekends to enter the city center when the city turns into a haven for market-goers, strollers, tourists, and street artists.
+You can also rent a car cheeaply here from MXN 100 per day, but check that out as it might not include any insurance, etc. However, cars are prohibited during the weekends to enter the city center when the city turns into a haven for market-goers, strollers, tourists, and street artists.

 The precise cost of living depends on where you’re living and your lifestyle choices in general.
 To quantify the value of everything, can get tricky, especially when the economy keeps fluctuating.
 There are thousands, or maybe even millions of Mexicans who are living with an expenditure of MXN 2000 to MXN 4000 per month.

 The first consideration of shifting to a new place is housing.
 In general, you can expect to pay a rent of $400 – $600 for a decent two to a three-bedroom home.
-The other maintenance charges such as- gardening, swimming pool, domestic help, and repairs can cost you around $180 per month.
-For an average individual, it will cost you around $1500 – $3500 per month.
+The other maintenance charges such as gardening, swimming pool, domestic help, and repairs can cost you around $180 per month.

 c) Healthcare & Education